 Damage to Archer: Pretty bad.
-Katya saves Archer, sacrificing herself by pulling both her and Barry of a balcony and she falls to her death.
-Barry, is unharmed and walks it off.
+Katya saves Archer, sacrificing herself by pulling both her and Barry off a balcony and she falls to her death.
+Barry is unharmed and walks it off.
 One of the few actual downer endings the show has.
-Well, it would have been if it weren’t for the magic of Krieger crying next to him (because Katya landed on his van).
+Well; it would have been if it weren’t for the magic of Krieger crying next to him (because Katya landed and destroyed on his van).

 Memorable bit: Barry’s upgrade montage.